denismarini/generative-ai-study-notes/doc/Generative AI Glossary.md

 - **Long Short-Term Memory (LSTM)**
   - A type of RNN designed to better capture long-range dependencies by using special gating mechanisms to control the flow of information.

+- **Retrieval-Augmented Generation (RAG)**
+  - RAG is a neural network model that enhances text generation by incorporating relevant information from external sources.
+It combines a **retriever** for fetching information and a **generator** for producing responses using Transformer-based models (e.g., GPT, BERT).
+Ideal for tasks like question answering and dialogue systems, RAG improves accuracy by accessing up-to-date or specialized information not contained within the model's training data.

 ## Techniques and Mechanisms

 - **Attention Mechanism**